JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 ## Playing with rhythm

 So far, the rhythms we've created have consisted of instruments playing at consistent time intervals.
 For example, our **Kick** clip played the bass drum on the four beats of the measure, and the **Hats A** clip played the hi-hats on each sixteenth note.
 Now we'll discuss how to create syncopated rhythms, beginning with playing on the off-beats.
 To demonstrate this, we'll play a snare drum on beat two of a measure, and a hand clap on beat four of the measure, but neither will be played on beats one and three.
-The bottom of the Figure 18 shows the Quantum Music Playground device, now expressing the **Snare Drum** and **Hand Clap** parts contained in the **Snare/Clap** clip in another one of the tracks labeled **808 Core Kit**.
+The bottom of Figure 18 shows the Quantum Music Playground device, now expressing the **Snare Drum** and **Hand Clap** parts contained in the **Snare/Clap** clip in another one of the tracks labeled **808 Core Kit**.

 ![Twinkle song cymbal part](/Users/James.Weaver@ibm.com/Music/Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/quantum-dj-max/images/v095/twinkle_snare_full_screenshot.png)